-It does not have a vowel.
+Student: Does not have a vowel.

-It does not have a vowel, right.

-This word does not have a vowel.
-Now, what I want to tell you is children do not learn, I mean of course they learn "paa paa", but what they are not learning is, what they are learning is not individual words, what they are figuring out is the underlying pattern of word formation.
-That is, and again this happens on the basis of this limited input.

-As I have told you just now, until the age of 18 months, whatever a child goes through has only a limited vocabulary of let us say 15 to 20 to 30 to 70 words.
-It jumps exponentially at a particular stage during a particular timeframe.
-No, that gymnastic is not that important, what is important is, what happens is this.
-This is clear that you cannot have a word, which does not have a vowel, okay.
+Professor: Does not have a vowel, this word does not have a vowel, now what I want to tell you is children do not learn, I mean of course they learn 'Paapaa' but what they are learning is not individual words, what they are figuring out is the underlying pattern of word formation, that is and again this happens on the basis of this limited input.
+As I have told you just now, that until the age of 18 months whatever a child goes through, has only limited vocabulary of, let us say 15 to 20 to 30 to 70 words, it jumps exponentially at a particular stage during a particular time frame.

-What the child also figures out that not everybody is going to be consonant vowel consonant vowel consonant vowel.
-That is, what the child figures out that there are going to be words, which are going to be like this, where you may have 2 consonants as a cluster in the beginning, the child also figures out that at times, you may have 2 consonant as a cluster somewhere in the middle of a sentence.
+Now, that gymnastics is not that important, what is important is, what happens is this, this is cleared, that you cannot have a word which does not have a vowel.
+What the child also figures out is that not every word is going to be consonant, vowel, consonant, vowel, consonant, vowel that is, what a child figures out is that they are going to be words which are going to be like this, where you may have two consonants as a cluster in the beginning, the child also figures out that at times you may have two consonants of, two consonants as a cluster, somewhere in the middle of a sentence and then probably we may have a cluster at the end of it too.

-And then probably, we may have a cluster at the end of it too.
-However, again based on the same input, which is for every child of every language of every place on this planet, input remains fuzzy and limited.
-But on the basis of the same thing, a child figures out that probably, the language that is being spoken around them does not allow a cluster.

-The example that I was trying to give you last time was from Punjabi that Punjabi speaking children who acquire Punjabi or growing up in Punjabi speaking areas try to simplify clusters even from the languages, which may have clusters.
-And therefore, words like "school" becomes "sachool" or they end up saying "sachool".
-Word like scooter becomes "sacooter", get it.
+However, again based on the same input, which is for every child, of every language, of every place on this planet input remains fuzzy and limited but on the basis of the same thing, a child figures out that probably the language that is being spoken around me does not allow a cluster, the example that I was trying to give you last time was from Punjabi that Punjabi speaking children who acquire Punjabi or are growing up in Punjabi speaking areas try to simplify clusters even from the languages which may have clusters and therefore, words like school becomes 'sakool' for them or they end up saying 'sakool', words like scooter becomes 'sakooter', get it.

-So they have figured it out, get this point that is what I am trying to say that the input is limited, fuzzy, output is grammatical.
-So the when a child says the word like "paa paa", it is a perfectly grammatical, grammatically acceptable pattern of word that the child is producing.
-Right now, we are talking about pattern of grammaticality at the level of word.

-But the similar kinds of pattern patterns are visible at every stage, okay.
-Grammatical also means "sacooter" and this is important for me to underlying to you here that when a Punjabi speaking child says "sacooter", this is a grammatical pattern for them.
-Is this making sense to you?

-Why it is a grammatical pattern for them?
-Because...
+So, they have figured it out, get this point, that is what I am trying to say.
+That the input is limited, fuzzy, the output is grammatical, so, when a child says a word like 'paapaa' it is a perfectly grammatical, grammatically acceptable pattern of the word that the child is producing.
+Right now, we are talking about patterns of grammaticality at the level of words, but similar kinds of patterns are visible at every stage.
+Grammatical also means 'sakooter' and this is important for me to underline to you here, that when a Punjabi speaking child says 'sakooter' this is a grammatical pattern for them, is this making sense to you?
+Why is this a grammatical pattern for them?
+Because.

-Student:

-Because it is acceptable in nature.
+Student: Because it is an acceptable pattern.